 Your veterinarian will then administer medications specific to the type of reaction that your cat is experiencing.
-In the case of an allergic reaction, your veterinarian will administer antihistamines, steroids and/or epinephrine to stop the reaction.
-Patients with hemolytic reactions (in which their body is breaking down blood cells) may receive prolonged courses of immunosuppressive drugs.
-Your veterinarian may give antibiotics if bacterial contamination is suspected, or diuretics (medications that help in the elimination of fluid) if fluid overload is suspected.
+In the case of an allergic reaction, your veterinarian will administer antihistamines and/or epinephrine (Adrenalin Chloride®) to stop the reaction.
+Patients with hemolytic reactions may receive prolonged courses of immunosuppressive drugs.
+Your veterinarian may give antibiotics if bacterial contamination is suspected or diuretics if a fluid overload is suspected.

 What is the prognosis for a blood transfusion reaction?

 Prognosis varies depending on the severity of the reaction and the patient’s overall health status.
 Mild reactions in otherwise healthy cats have a favorable prognosis, while the prognosis is more guarded if a sick or elderly cat experiences a severe reaction.